Search for materials in th library catalog. For your chosen item, note the availability, location, and call number.

 The Library of Congress (LC) Classification System uses call numbers to uniquely identify materials in our collection.
 Call numbers allow you to locate specific materials in stacks and browse related materials by subject.

 Anatomy of a Call Number: Call numbers include a set of letters and numbers, and represent the broad subject, specific subject, identifying information like authors or geographic location, volume or edition number (if applicable), and publication date.

 Once you have identified the collection and call number, check the the library map to find which floor the book is located.
 The General Collections NA section, for example, is located on the second floor on the NW side of the building.

 1) Make sure the BOOKS tab is selected, and input your search terms.
 Then select SEARCH.

 2) Under your refinement list, select the EBOOK format option.

-3) Expand the VIEW EBOOK button, and then click the link.
-Multiple links may be listed if the ebook is housed in multiple eBook collections.
+3) Click the Access Online button, and then choose a option.
+Multiple links are listed if the eBook is housed in multiple eBook collections.

 If the book is only available from one provider, you will see a red "view eBook" button below the cover instead of "Access Online" and will be taken directly to the eBook.